lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 ---
-layout: archive
+permalink: /research/
 title: "Research"
-permalink: /research/
 author_profile: true
+redirect_from:
+  - /md/
+  - /markdown.html
 ---

 ## Working papers
 Crippa, L. (2021).
 The conditional arm of the law.
 The effect of the OECD Anti-Bribery Convention on foreign direct investment.
 [Download paper](assets/conditional_arm.pdf)